boss-loot/Boss-Loot-Interactive-Magic-Items/README.md

 # Boss Loot Interactive Magic Items
-A set of fully automated magic items for Foundry VTT It needs a few other modules to function properly.
+A set of fully automated magic items for Foundry VTT.
+It needs a few other modules to function properly.

 ### REQUIRED MODULES